jameswtc/getdataproject/CodeBook.md

 ### Column 2: activity
 The activity type performed.

-The valid activity are of the following values:
+A valid activity takes one the following values:
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS